 Is your building type included?

-In California, there are also other types of mandatory seismic ordinances that apply to structure types such as unreinforced masonry (URM) buildings.
+In California, there are also older mandatory seismic ordinances that apply to other structure types such as unreinforced masonry (URM) buildings.
 The California URM Law was passed in 1986 and required local governments in high seismic zones to develop an inventory for URM buildings and establish a loss-reduction program.
 For a handful of California cities, ordinances requiring seismic retrofit were passed—but in the majority of cities, the local ordinances only required that owners identify buildings as being vulnerable.
 Typically, mandatory compliance dates for URM buildings in California covered by this older generation of seismic ordinances have passed, meaning that most of the buildings in California covered by these older ordinances should be in compliance.
 Because of this, SeismicOrdinances.com does not address URM ordinances in California.
 Those requiring specific information on URM ordinances in California should contact their municipality directly.

 Don't see your city?